biomchen/id-fusulinids/README.md

 ### Results

 The accuracy of the CNN model for 50-epoch training session is 0.9852 and 0.9863 for training and validation datasets, respectively.
-These are encouraging results for implementing the CNN for identifying the fusulinids at the first phase.
+These are encouraging results for implementing the CNN for identifying the fusulinids in this pilot project.

 ![](fig_2.png)
 **Fig. 2** The results of the training of CNN models on fusulinids.

 ### Future step

-After the first phase of identifying the fusulinids successfully using well-preprocessed images, we are moving the projects forward to using raw data.
+After the sucessfully identifying the fusulinids using well-preprocessed images, we are moving the projects forward to using raw data.
 Currently, we are still in collecting a much larger dataset of raw images of the fusulinids.